pyconll/pyconll/README.md

 pip install pyconll
 ```

 `pyconll` is also available as a conda package on the `pyconll` channel.
-Only package 2.2.0 and newer are available for conda at the moment.
+Only packages 2.2.0 and newer are available on conda at the moment.

 ```
 conda install -c pyconll pyconll